About

 What projects do you build and maintain? #

-If you’re on Windows and felt like the caffeinate macOS tool is missing, I built (and continue building) PowerToys Awake.
-I am also making my configuration settings public to help Windows developers have a clean and robust dev box.
+tool from macOS is missing, I built (and continue building) PowerToys Awake.
+I am also making my Windows configuration settings public to help Windows developers have a clean and robust dev box.

 As a product manager (PM), I am also keenly aware of just how little comprehensive guidance there is on what it means to be a great PM, which led me to starting an open-source list of resources to help aspiring and more veteran PMs learn the craft.

-I also use a Stream Deck fairly regularly but wanted to make sure that I have full control of the device.
+I use a Stream Deck fairly regularly but wanted to make sure that I have full control of the device.
 That’s why I reverse engineered its USB protocol and built a .NET library around it.

 Have you done anything before? #